improvess/raspberry-as-gige-camera/README.md

 # raspberry-as-gige-camera

-Transform your USB camera in a camera gigE with Raspberry PI.
+Transform your USB camera in a gigE device with Raspberry PI.

 ## TL;DR;